lucrus73/vacancyshop/README.txt

 == Description ==

-The WPVacance WordPress plugin turns your WordPress site into a booking site for any kind of accomodation.
+The WPVacancy WordPress plugin turns your WordPress site into a booking site for any kind of accomodation.
 It supports different seasons for different prices and rules based on dates of the booking, any number of accomodation units and standard WordPress users database.
 Once paired with WooCommerce and Ultimate Member (both are third party products) it makes your site a wonderful ecommerce selling services for holidays or other type of space booking.

 Features: